Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/feature-explorer/gene-homology.md

 ---
 slug: how-to-find-homologous-genes
-title: How to find homologous genes in the Entity viewer
+title: How to find homologous genes in the Feature explorer
 description: A table of the homologous genes found in other species for an individual gene of interest.
 related_articles:
   - href: ../../../ensembl-data/comparative-genomics/homology-annotation.md